On a Connes Fusion Approach to Finite Index Extensions of Conformal Nets: -Frobenius algebras and finite index extensions

 We now study the question of when an extension arises from a $C^*$-Frobenius algebra.
 We first review some basic facts about finite index extensions of type III factors \cite{Lon89,Lon90,Kos98,BDH14}.
 Let $\mc N\subset\mc M$ be a pair of von Neumann algebras where $\mc N$ is a type III factor, and suppose that there is a (normal) faithful conditional expectation $\mc E:\mc M\rightarrow\mc N$.
 Then $\mc E$ has finite index if and only if there is $\lambda>0$ such that for each $N>0$ and each $X_1,\dots,X_N\in\mc M$, we have the Pimsner-Popa inequality

 for the two elements of $\mc M\otimes\End(\Cbb^N)$.
-Note that if the finite index holds for one $\mc E$, then it holds for every faithful normal conditional expectation $\mc M\rightarrow\mc N$.
-(In this case, we say $\mc N\subset\mc M$ has finite index.)
-To see this, note that $\mc M$ has finite dimensional center by \cite[Prop.
-7.20]{BDH14}.
-So by restricting to each minimal projection of the center of $\mc M$, we may assume that $\mc M$ is a factor.
-Then by \cite{Lon89} especially Prop.
-5.4, $\mc N'\cap \mc M$ is finite dimensional, and the index of each $\mc E$ can be calculated by that of the restriction of $\mc E$ to each $p\mc M p\rightarrow\mc N p$ where $p$ is a minimal projection of $\mc N'\cap \mc M$.
-Thus the claim follows since the normal faithful conditional expectations from a factor to an irreducible subfactor are unique up to scalar multiplications \cite{Kos98}.
+Note that if the finite index holds for one $\mc E$, then it holds for every faithful normal conditional expectation $\mc M\rightarrow\mc N$, cf. \cite[Prop.
+5.4]{Lon89} and the paragraph thereafter.
+(See also Rem. \ref{lb15} for a related discussion.)
+In this case, we say $\mc N\subset\mc M$ has finite index.

-In the following theorem, $\mc H_a$ is not assumed to be M\"obius covariant.
+In the following theorem (which is the Connes-fusion version of (a variant of) \cite[Thm.
+4.9]{LR95}), $\mc H_a$ is not assumed to be M\"obius covariant.

 \begin{thm} Let $(\mc H_a,\mc B,\iota)$ be an extension of $\mc A$.
 Then the following are equivalent. \begin{enumerate}[label=(\arabic*)] \item $\mc H_a$ is a dualizable object in $\RepA$. \item For each $I\in\mc J$, consider $\mc H_a$ as an $\mc A(I)-\mc A(I')^\opp$ bimodule.
 Then $\mc H_a$ is dualizable in the $C^*$-tensor category of $\mc A(I)-\mc A(I')^\opp$ bimodules.
 Equivalently\footnote{See \cite{Lon90}, \cite[Sec.
 2.7]{LR95}, or \cite[Sec.
 7]{BDH14}}, the extension $\pi_{a,I}(\mc A(I))\subset \pi_{a,I}(\mc A(I'))'$ has finite index. \item For each $\wtd I \in\Jtd$, $\pi_{a,I}(\mc A(I))\subset\mc B(\wtd I)$ is a finite index extension. \item $\mc B=\mc B_Q$ for some $C^*$-Frobenius algebra $Q=(\mc H_a,\mu,\iota)$ in $\RepA$. \end{enumerate} Moreover, the $Q$ in (4) is unique. \end{thm}